T-NOVA/TeNOR/README.md

 This user interface is located in the `ui` folder and contains their own README file with the installation guide.

-The UI uses Gatekeeper for authentication, so by default you need to use the default created user in Gatekeeper: admin.
-Then, for the login:
+The UI has a default user for authentication, the credentials are (can be changed in the UI):

 - Username: admin
 - Password: adminpass